37 ppplist from solist,anylist

 # named list()

-• aggregates and vectorizes the marks of each ppp member of the input (Section 23.8);
+• aggregates and vectorizes the marks of each point-pattern in the input point-pattern-list using the S3 method aggregate_marks.ppp() (Section 36.7);

 aggregate_marks(FUN = mean)